 The first 12 weeks of your pregnancy make up the first trimester.
 It’s typically after this period that expectant mothers begin sharing the news of their pregnancy with family and friends.

-Most people choose to wait for the first trimester to endOpens in a new tab. because the risk of miscarriage is significantly less at this point in the pregnancy.
+Most people choose to wait for the first trimester to end because the risk of miscarriage is significantly less at this point in the pregnancy.

 Moreover, the first prenatal checkups are scheduled no earlier than the 8th week.
 And it’s during successive checkups that doctors can determine the state of health of both mother and child.
 Hearing the fetal heartbeat and seeing the ultrasound images also make the pregnancy more concrete, if you will, and an announcement should be in order shortly after.